ispras/qdt/docs/overview/features.md

 ## Notes

-- Complex, system level and domain specific instructions can by tested using `asm` injection with provided emulation in C for oracle architecture using C preprocessor condition directives.
+- Complex, system level and domain specific instructions can by tested using `asm` injection with emulation code provided in C (for the oracle).
+  Using C preprocessor condition directives is implied.

 - The tool can be configured to compare with a hardware oracle.
   It's only required to provide GDB RSP server.